vanvalenlab/deepcell-label/browser/README.md

 # Caliban Browser Version

+[TO BE UPDATED]

-This is an outdated version of caliban that ran off of the browser.
+This is an version of Caliban that runs on a Flask application.

 The `caliban.py` file is essentially the same as the one in the `desktop/` folder, but is now outdated.